care101/HybridGraph/README.md

 The HybridGraph project started at Northeastern Univeristy (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ##2.
 Quick Start
 This section describes how to configurate, compile and then deploy HybridGraph on a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers).
-Suppose that HybridGraph is installed in `/usr/HybridGraph`.
+Before that, Apache Ant and Apache Hadoop should be installed on the cluster, and their illustration is beyond the scope of this document.
+Without loss of generality, suppose that HybridGraph is installed in `/usr/HybridGraph`.

 ###2.1 Requirements
 * Apache Ant 1.7.1 or higher version
 * Apache hadoop-0.20.2
 * Sun Java JDK 1.6.x or higher version

 ###2.2 Deploying HybridGraph
 ####2.2.1 download
 `cd /usr`
 `git clone https://github.com/HybridGraph/HybridGraph.git`

 ####2.2.2 configuration
 First, edit `/etc/profile` and add the following information:
 `export HybridGraph_HOME=/usr/HybridGraph`
 `export HybridGraph_CONF_DIR=/usr/HybridGraph/conf`